Header image courtesy of Sushi Shikon

 Umi, Shop 3, G/F, 159 Hollywood Road, Sheung Wan | (+852) 2956 3177

 Amongst the omakase restaurants in Hong Kong, Sushi Yoshi is definitely one of the more creative offerings, blending modernity and innovation with the cuisine’s traditional roots.
-The chefs here love to indulge the guests with extravagant ingredients and novel creations, such as their famed Sea Urchin Bowl.
+The chefs here love to indulge the guests with extravagant ingredients and novel creations, such as their famed sea urchin bowl.
 A meal here does not come cheap: omakase menus start from $1,980, but you are guaranteed an endless amount of creativity from the chefs, whose hard efforts are poured into each dish to elevate the experience.
-Plating is also a main focus of Sushi Yoshi, so be ready to be blown away visually as well.
+Plating is also one of the main focuses of Sushi Yoshi, so be ready to be blown away visually as well.

 Sushi Yoshi, 1/F, The Otto Hotel, 8 Cameron Road, Tsim Sha Tsui | (+852) 2657 0280

 Funnily enough, Sushi Zo is renowned for its branch restaurant in Los Angeles, even more so than its counterpart in Osaka.
 They decided to bring their omakase experience over to Hong Kong just this summer, where you can indulge in an 18-dish menu for $2,500.
 With their ingredients flown in from Japan every morning, the menu is slightly different every single night, challenging the chefs to stay on their toes and make smooth transitions from each dish pairing to the other.
 With a price tag that hefty, it’s a given that you’ll be met with a unique dining experience.

 Sushi Zo, Shop 01–LG103, LG1/F, Block 1, Tai Kwun, 10 Hollywood Road, Central | (+852) 2884 0114